dmorse/pscfpp/README.md

 install the XCode Mac development environment and the unix command line tools.

-The CPU-based programs within the pscf++ package depend on the following external libraries:
+The CPU-based programs within the PSCF package depend on the following external libraries:

   - Gnu scientific library (GSL)